·8 min read

 Manually watching thousands of options orders per day is impossible.
 That's where a rule-based filtering layer does the work.

-At Profit Builders, the conviction engine evaluates every significant options order against 9 data-backed filters:
+At Profit Builders, the filter pipeline evaluates every significant options order against data-derived PASS rules:

 • Premium size — Is this order large enough to matter?